-Availability of Employees for Information Dissemination Purposes

-The institution is required to designate an employee or group of employees to assist enrolled or prospective students in obtaining all of the information specified below.
-If the institution has designated one person for an area of responsibility, that person shall be available, upon reasonable notice, to any enrolled or prospective student throughout the normal administrative working hours listed.
+Availability of Employees for Information Dissemination Purposes reasonable notice, to any enrolled or prospective student throughout the normal administrative working hours listed.
 If more than one person, often an entire office, is designated, the combined work schedules have been arranged so that at least one of them is available, upon reasonable notice, throughout the normal administrative working hours listed.